 I’ve found quite a few articles and examples demonstrating how to schedule tasks in the Windows Task Scheduler using PowerShell that will trigger only when the computer is idle.
-They all have one thing in common: The instructions don’t actually work as the authors have blindly followed the [mostly incorrect] documentation without verifying that the tasks work as intended.
+They all have one thing in common: The instructions don’t work as the authors have blindly followed the [mostly incorrect] documentation without verifying that the tasks work as intended.
 Many of the examples never execute their tasks at all and others execute them at the wrong time.

 Here is my attempt at a more palatable recipe for scheduled tasks that execute while the computer is idle yet stays clear of the minefield of bugs that plagues the aging Task Scheduler in Windows.

-The Task Scheduler have gained quite a lot of features over the years without receiving sufficient testing.
+The Task Scheduler has gained quite a lot of features over the years without receiving sufficient testing.
 Always carefully test your scheduled tasks and their repetition patterns!
 Many of the parameters you configure in the GUI don’t work in some combinations or have requirements that the GUI doesn’t provide feedback for.
-Adding insult to injury, the feedback that is provided by the GUI is often incorrect.
+Adding insult to injury, the feedback that’s provided by the GUI is often incorrect.

 The Task Scheduler cmdlets for PowerShell either don’t expose required parameters or don’t allow you to combine parameters that are required for many of the common task triggers.
 The idle and event triggers aren’t even settable using the cmdlets despite parameters for those two triggers being exposed.
-Frankly, the developers at Microsoft who made the cmdlets doesn’t appear to have been aware how the Task Scheduler works.
+Frankly, the developers at Microsoft who made the cmdlets don’t appear to have been aware of how the Task Scheduler works.

-Let us look at the New-ScheduledTaskSettingsSet example 4 on MSDN:
+Let us look at the forth

-Looks really simple, right?
+It looks simple, right?
 Unfortunately, this example task wouldn’t ever execute and it has multiple issues.
-There is no actual trigger associated with the task, so it wouldn’t ever be executed.
+There’s no actual trigger associated with the task, so it wouldn’t ever be executed.
 The idle trigger isn’t even exposed through the cmdlets so you can’t correct it.

 -RunOnlyIfIdle parameter should automatically create an idle trigger; but this was never implemented.
-As a user, you can work around it by invoking an CIM instance of an idle trigger and adding it as a property to the
+As a user, you can work around it by invoking a CIM instance of an idle trigger and adding it as a property to the

 After registering the above example task with the added idle trigger in Task Scheduler, you could update the task over the COM interface to switch the